thomasblanchet/wid-stata-tool/README.md

 # WID.world Stata command

-This is the official Stata command of the World Inequality Database (WID.world).
+This is the ~official~ **[note: I am no longer affiliated with the World Inequality Lab and cannot offer any guarantee that the command will remain functional in the future]** Stata command of the World Inequality Database (WID.world).
 It lets users download data directly from WID.world into Stata.

 ## Installation